 “No Es Mi Presidente” by Taina Asili y La Banda Rebelde

-This Latinx song of protest against Donald Trump is so powerful.
+This Latine/x song of protest against Donald Trump is so powerful.
 If like me, you don’t speak Spanish, you can read the translated lyrics here.

-No matter what the outcome of the 2020 presidential election is, children need to hear songs of resistance like this one.
+No matter who is in office, children need to hear songs of resistance like this one.
 As Asili reminds us, it is the work of her ancestors to fight injustice.

 “I’ll Rise” by Ben Harper